Welcome to our review of the best truck tent for camping this year!

 - Well-ventilated tent.

 - Tons of lighting options.

 - Large awning makes a great extra space to hangout.

-If you’d like another premium truck tent from Sportz, consider the Avalanche.
-It’s almost as tall as the tent above, but there are several notable differences.
+If you’d like another premium truck tent from Sportz, consider the Avalanche tent.
+It’s almost as tall as the truck tent above, but there are several notable differences.

 It’s great to spend time under in rain or shine as it’s nearly impenetrable, as is the truck tent.
 The mesh windows are a little flimsier than the rest of the truck tent, but the rainfly hides them well.

 When it’s sunny, the two mesh windows and rear access panel add excellent ventilation while keeping things private.
 They’re tinted dark, so you can’t see through them.
 There’s further ventilation in the truck tent besides the windows, though.